 However, it will not reveal whether you’re using a proxy or not.

 Working with proxies necessitates a high level of speed.
-When you scrape a great deal of data from a website or make an online purchase like buying a sneaker bot, for example, the experience might be annoying if the proxies are slower.
+When you scrape a great deal of data from a website or make an online purchase like buying a sneaker bot, the experience might be annoying if the proxies are slower.

 Proxies that are shared or open to the public are exceedingly inefficient.
 This is because a large number of people simultaneously use them.
 You’ll wind up wasting more time using such proxies for tasks that might otherwise take less time.